TIMELINE - Crackdown on protests in Syria

 March 29 - Government resigns.

-April 3 - President Bashar al-Assad asks Adel Safar, a former agriculture minister, to form a new government.
+April 3 - Assad asks Adel Safar, a former agriculture minister, to form a new government.

+April 8 - Demonstrators protest across Syria; 22 people killed in Deraa, another 15 elsewhere, rights group says.

+April 14 - Assad presents a new cabinet and orders the release of detainees arrested during a month of protests.

 April 19 - Government passes bill lifting emergency rule.